coogunkoya-lgtm/Ota-Pipeline---Geochemical-Modelling-and-Ecologycal-Risk/README.md

 description rather than recovered from original project files (the original scripts were not retained).
 Every module was independently validated against the manuscript's own published tables before being considered correct.
-Three genuine discrepancies were found between the manuscript's narrative claims and what the underlying Table 1 data actually supports; all three were investigated, confirmed, and corrected in the manuscript itself (not papered over in the code) before this repository was finalised.
+Three discrepancies were found between the manuscript's narrative claims and what the underlying Table 1 data actually supports; all three were investigated, confirmed, and corrected in the manuscript itself before this repository was finalised.
 Full details are in `VALIDATION_NOTES.md`.

 ## License